pangeo-data/ncar-hackathon-xarray-on-gpus/zarr_ML_optimization/README.md

-# Zarr ML end-to-end example with DALI
+# Zarr ML end-to-end example

+This folder contains an end-to-end example of training a UNet model using the DALI library with Zarr data format.

+The code for this example is parallelized using PyTorch DDP (Distributed Data Parallel) and can be run on multiple GPUs or nodes.

 ## How to run!
 To run on 1 GPU, use the following command: